siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 206 Toward an Emergent Hydrodynamic Limit.md

 > derive momentum density, momentum flux, and stress from the same underlying
 > transport, then coarse-grain them to obtain the emergent continuum limit.

-If that program succeeds, Navier-Stokes-like dynamics would appear not as a primitive description of matter, but as an effective large-scale theory of organized energy transport.
+Appendix 207 shows that this program can already be completed in the simplest uniform-region case.
+There, Navier-Stokes-like dynamics appears not as a primitive description of matter, but as an effective large-scale theory of organized energy transport.